smathot/pythontutorials/content/pages/deep-learning/transfer-learning.md

 ## Training the modified model

-Let's train our cat model to distinguish male and female cats.
+Ok, let's now train our cat model to distinguish male and female cats.
 (See [this previous tutorial](%link:basics%) if you're unsure how this works.)

 ```python
 cat_model.fit(x=data, y=labels, epochs=20, verbose=2)
 ```

+Wow!
 The accuracy converges on 1, which suggests that the model is indeed able to distinguish male and female cats.
-This is surprising given that (to me) they look so similar.
+This is surprising given that (to me) they look very similar.

 We can verify the accuracy by generating predictions for the training data, using `np.argmax()` to decode the predictions into female (0) or male (1).
 (See [this previous tutorial](%link:basics%) if you're unsure how this works.)